arthurhu1872/physical-ai-stl/README.md

 - Prefer **CPU** runs first; turn on GPU only after correctness.
 - For MoonLight (STREL), ensure **Java 21+** is installed and on `PATH`.
-- SpaTiaL relies on **MONA/ltlf2dfa** and is best on Linux/macOS (it is skipped on Windows in tests).
+- SpaTiaL relies on **MONA/ltlf2dfa** and is best on Linux/macOS (its automaton planner is skipped on Windows in tests).
 - Keep datasets **small** (e.g., 16–64² grids, 100–500 samples) for rapid iteration; scale later.
 - Use `pytest -q -k ...` to run focused subsets; CI mirrors this minimal footprint.